VILLA7523/Auth-Nuxt/README.md

 # Nuxt with Local Auth

-Simple password based starter made with Nuxt goodies, built-in session, storage layer and composables.
+Simple password based starter made with:
+- Nuxt goodies
+- Built-in session
+- Storage layer
+- Composables.

 This project uses [Nuxt Extend Layers](https://nuxt.com/docs/getting-started/layers) feature to implement local auth in [`auth`](./auth) directory with a modular approach.
 This way you can share and reuse your authentication implementation across projects and keep the code clean.